kissgyorgy/my-stars/README.md

 ## Shell

+- [binpash/try](https://github.com/binpash/try) - "Do, or do not.
+There is no try."
+We're setting out to change that: `try cmd` and commit---or not.
 - [Naunter/BT_BlockLists](https://github.com/Naunter/BT_BlockLists) - Transmission block list
 - [containers/toolbox](https://github.com/containers/toolbox) - Tool for interactive command line environments on Linux
 - [wbond/pi-github-runner](https://github.com/wbond/pi-github-runner) - Docker config to easily enable arm and arm64 GitHub Actions via the self-hosted runner mechanism